 Our recent coverage

-UK destinations currently preparing for domestic tourism to start back up in the spring are hoping to avoid some of the reports of chaos from last summer.
+UK destinations currently preparing for domestic tourism to start back up are hoping to avoid some of the reports of chaos from last summer.
 We covered the steps being taken here.